bhubie/talks/blazor-render-modes/slides/slides.md

 </div>

 <!--
 - To get a better mental model of this, here I have a Brosswer on the Left, Server on the right

-   - User Makes the HTTP request to the server
+- [click] User Makes the HTTP request to the server
 - HTML rendered on the server
-   - then sent to the client
+- [click] then sent to the client

  - (Demo Counter Rendered static that it wont click)